[ti_audio media=”4327″ autoplay=”1″ volume=”30″]

 One month after the strike that Barbara Johns led, “Davis v.
 Prince Edward” became one of the legal cases incorporated into Brown v.
 Board of Education and remains the only case initiated by students in the Civil Rights Movement.
 Even though schools were legally desegregated under Brown, whites in control of Prince Edward County refused to comply for years.
 Instead of integrating the schools when the county was forced to do so, white officials closed the public schools of Prince Edward County for four years so that white children would not have to attend school with black children.
 Black families moved away or sent their students to different cities and states so that their children could get a public education.
 Throughout these four years, students themselves stayed on the frontlines protesting racist schooling in the United States.

 Twelve years after Barbara John’s protest, on Sunday, September 15, 1963, Four Little Girls were murdered when the Sixteenth Street Baptist Church was bombed in Birmingham, Alabama.
 The next day— Monday, September 16, 1963— was the first day of school for black students in Prince Edward County.
-These were students who had been denied a public education for four years because white wanted to punish them for their years of protest and activism.
+These were students who had been denied a public education for four years because whites wanted to punish them for their years of protest and activism.
 It was a first day of school like no other!
 As you can see, these young black people were part of a larger national movement where young people themselves were always front and center.

 More about Barbara Johns